somleng/freeswitch-config/README.md

 ### master

-These are the config files needed on the Production and Staging Servers
+Contains the config files needed on the Production Server

 ### production_testing

-This branch contains the config files needed for your develoment machine
+Contains the config files needed for your develoment machine

 ## Installation